rfdrake/pass-hardcodepaths/README.md

     "; if [[ 1 == 1 ]]"

-filenames that begin with a dash, file names with asterisk or question mark (glob expansion), etc.  Unlike the sneaky path check, I don't think testing these at runtime is needed.
+Filenames that begin with a dash, file names with asterisk or question mark (glob expansion), etc.  Unlike the sneaky path check, I don't think testing these at runtime is needed.
 It would be best to just make sure all normal tests can be done while screwed up filenames are in place.

-## gnupg compression setting (-compress-algo=none)
+### gnupg compression setting (-compress-algo=none)

 In theory, passwords are uncompressable so this would seem to be a performance optimization, but in practice I think there are many situations where users